 Legal Requirements Marrying in Australia

-Documents to get Married in Australia
+How to Get Married in Australia

-It is valid for 18 months.
+- The NOIM is valid for 18 months.
 (Best earlier rather than later to secure your date and time)

-- If either of you have been previously married then your Original Divorce Decree papers or Death Certificate of a previous spouse. (in case you need a copy of your Divorce Paper please contact the Family Law Court in the State you were Divorced).
+- If either of you has been previously married then your Original Divorce Decree papers or Death Certificate of a previous spouse. (in case you need a copy of your Divorce Paper please contact the Family Law Court in the State you were Divorced).